Light Painting Revisited

 To see the whole process of how Mr. Gurney made the fire engine paintings, visit The Gurney Journey.

 Gurney's interest in paleontology and anthropology began in his childhood sandbox.
-As he says on his blog, When I was in second grade, I was convinced that if I dug enough in my
+As he says on his blog,

 front yard I'd find the tomb of an Egyptian pharaoh or the skull of a T. Rex.